copyl-sys/ternary-stack/README.md

 WARNING :: AI && Man Work Product:: Try at your own risk.
 Fast iteration; slow polish.
+Recommended to ask OpenAI or xAI for assistance in understanding code.

+.   .   .

 Here is the updated `README.md` based on the provided project structure and information: